DE1-Engineering-Mathematics/module-resources/tutorial_sheets/08-cho.md

 (a) Write down the equations of motion of the masses $m_1=2m$ and $m_2=m$, considering the spring constants $k_1=k_2=k$ and locations of the two masses $x_1$ and $x_2$, which are both zero when the system is in static equilibrium.

 <div class = "answer">
-$\Rightarrow$ Even though the system is vertical, we can ignore the effects of gravity.
+Even though the system is vertical, we can ignore the effects of gravity.
 This is because the equilibrium position of the above system already takes the effects of gravity into account (i.e. the masses only hang the way they do because gravity is already acting on them).

 $\Rightarrow$ The equations of motion of the masses are:
 $$2m\ddot{x}_1+2kx_1-kx_2= 0